Sara-Tucker/c-sharp-notes/aspnet-mvc/basics-temp.md

 Each piece of middleware in ASP.NET Core is an object, and each piece has a very specific, focused, and limited role.

-Ultimately, we need many pieces of middleware for an application to behave appropriately.

 Logging middleware component:
 This logger can see everything about the incoming request, but chances are a logger is simply going to record some information and then pass along this request to the next piece of middleware.